 Amy Freeman is an experienced canoe, kayak, and dogsled guide.
 She is one of the foremost wilderness expeditioners and educators of this era.
 She and her husband, Dave, were named National Geographic Adventurers of the year 2014.
 Amy's genuine and welcoming smile is an immediate icebreaker.
 Her heart is very close to the Boundary Waters, and she is passionate about sharing this place with people today, as well as protecting the BWCA for future generations.

-Further afar, Amy's expeditions have taken her to remote points around the globe.
-In 2013, Amy and Dave completed an 11,000 mile expedition across North America by canoe, sea kayak, and dogsled.
-Before that, she participated in a Trans-Amazon expedition across South America
+Amy's expeditions have taken her to remote parts of the globe.
+In 2013, her and Dave completed an 11,700 mile expedition across North America by canoe, sea kayak, and dogsled.
+Before that, she participated in a Trans-Amazon expedition through South America

-Amy is involved with the Wilderness Classroom Organization (WCO) as its Director of Development.
+Amy also serves as Development Director for the Wilderness Classroom Organization (WCO).
 The WCO is a non-profit organization that introduces students to some of the world’s most wild places.

 Originally from St. Paul, MN, Amy has a Bachelor’s Degree from Macalester College in Studio Art and Psychology and a Master’s Degree in Art Therapy from the School of the Art Institute of Chicago.